 Have you ever had a bag that you love so much that it gets worn out from all the use?
 Bags and purses are one of those things that when you find one you like, it’s hard to make a switch.
+I’ve had the same leather backpack since I was about 19 and it’s still going strong.
+I love it!
 I’ve always been someone who uses the same bag everyday and even though it’s one more thing to lug around with kids, I can’t give up my purse for a cute little clutch.
 I just can’t.
 I’m guilty of always having way too much stuff in mine and having it weigh as much as a mini suitcase (and I know I’m not alone on this ladies!).
 But sometimes I do like to switch it up- like if I’m going out, or want something for a specific outfit- and I’ll transfer my wallet and other essentials to a different bag.

 And that’s kind of what inspired this DIY.
 I’ve been looking for a shoulder bag for a little while to throw on with casual outfits, and I’ve seen so may cute ones with leather tassels and fringe.
+I’m loving the boho/artist syle at the moment and I’ve taken inspiration from an American made canvas backpack I’ve seen.
+It’s super cute.
 But instead of splurging on an expensive one, I thought I’d try and make one myself.
 Why not, could be fun, right?
 So I found an inexpensive bag at one of my favourite thrift stores and cut up some scrap leather left over from another project.
+I didn’t use any dirty leather as that is one of my pet hates.
 Considering this project didn’t even cost me $10 I’m pretty happy with the result!
 See below for the super simple how- to.

 – leather or leather- look bag (the simpler the style, the easier to attach the leather fringe)

 – leather in the colour of your choice

 – hot glue gun (as hot as you can find)